troymessina/EnergyEnvironmentLab/experiments/12_atomic_spectra.md

 A traveling wave with a wavelength of $\lambda = 2\pi~{\rm m}$ and a speed of $c=1.0~{\rm m/s}$.
 Notice the wavelength shown as a double arrow is constant for the wave regardless of the position of the wave.
 :::

 Wave speed is characteristic of the type of wave and the medium in which it is propagating.
 It does not depend on the wavelength or the frequency.
 Therefore, from the previous equation, for a given medium and type of wave, once you know the wavelength you know the frequency and vice versa.
 The other important feature of a wave is the amplitude of the wave, which is the height of the bumps, and which determines how much energy the wave is carrying.
 Solar radiation consists of electromagnetic waves, which travel in vacuum at a universal (and very high) speed of 3x10<sup>8</sup> m/s.
 It is a mixture of waves at different frequencies and wavelengths however.
 The color which we see in lighted objects arises because our eyes distinguish between electromagnetic radiation of different wavelengths.
 We see longer wavelengths of light as red and shorter ones as blue with the other colors appears as yellow, green, purple etc depending on wavelength.
 We canʹt see all the electromagnetic radiation which exists with our eyes however.
 The waves which carry cell phone, TV and radio signals are of longer wavelength and our eyes do not detect them and we also canʹt see ultraviolet and X-ray radiation which are electromagnetic waves of shorter wavelengths than we can see ([](#fig:lab12:electromagneticspectrum)) You can be convinced that solar radiation is a mixture of different wavelengths by using a prism to split the light into a rainbow of different colors, an experiment first done by Newton.
 In a more quantitative experiment, one can use an instrument to measure how bright the light at each color (that is, how much energy is coming in at each color).
-Making a graph of this measurement as a function of wavelength gives the quantitative ʹspectrumʹ of the light (see
+Making a graph of this measurement as a function of wavelength gives the quantitative ʹspectrumʹ of the light.
 ```{figure} ../figures/lab12/electromagneticspectrum.jpg
 :label: fig:lab12:electromagneticspectrum
 :width: 100%